Largest National Parks in Asia

 Kaziranga National Park, India

-Located in the northeastern state of Assam, Kaziranga National Park is synonymous with the conservation of one-horned rhinoceroses.
-It’s area over 850 km2.
+Located in the northeastern state of Assam, India, Kaziranga National Park is synonymous with the conservation of one-horned rhinoceroses.
+It’s area over 450 km2.
 This UNESCO World Heritage Site is home to the largest population of these majestic creatures in the world, along with a diverse array of flora and fauna.
 Visitors to Kaziranga can embark on jeep safaris, elephant rides, and river cruises to spot rhinos, tigers, elephants, and myriad bird species.
 Despite facing threats from illegal hunting and habitat loss, Kaziranga remains a shining example of successful wildlife conservation efforts in India.

 Jiuzhaigou Valley National Park, China